Athma-Vasi/react-ts-vite-template-safe/.github/component-instructions/reducers.md

     dispatch: Dispatch,      // The dispatch action object
     key: keyof State,        // The state field to update (must match exactly!)
     state: State,            // The current state
-    zSchema: ZodSchema,      // The Zod schema for validation }
+    schema: ZodSchema,      // The Zod schema for validation }
 ```